lrdurand/ProjectPrevent/Readme.md

 # Project Prevent

 This repository contains the Python notebook and data necessary to run the notebook.
-We utilize difference-in-difference, Bacon Decomposition, the Callaway Method, and Causal Random Forest to evaluate whether state laws requiring or encouraging education on Child Sexual Abuse (CSA) in schools during the years 2005 through 2019 have an impact on reports of CSA.
+We utilize difference-in-difference, Bacon Decomposition, the Callaway Method, Borusyak, Jaravel and Speiss (2021) estimator, and Causal Random Forest to evaluate whether state laws requiring or encouraging education on Child Sexual Abuse (CSA) in schools during the years 2005 through 2019 have an impact on reports of CSA.

 ## Downloading Data